How to Get Free Credit Reports, Scores, and Credit Monitoring

 Free Credit Reports

-The US government requires that credit reporting agencies provide a free credit report to consumers once per year.
-To get your free credit report, you must visit the official website set up to satisfy the law - any other sites require fees or ‘trial’ subscriptions.
-It is also important to be aware of when you should initiate a check on your credit scores in addition to this once-a-year report.
+Federal law requires that credit reporting agencies provide a free credit report to consumers once per year.
+To get your free credit report from the three major credit bureaus, you must visit AnnualCreditReport.com, the official website set up under the Fair Credit Reporting Act.

 Free Credit Scores